Why see a psychologist?

 For kids aged 6-8, you could explain that they are going to see a psychologist/ teacher/ lady who will help them with their problems (you could be specific like, feel better when you are at school, feel less scared).

-For kids aged, 9 and over, you could explain that they are going to see a psychologist who will help them with their problems so that they don’t need to feel bad.
+For kids aged, 9 and over, you could explain that they are going to see a psychologist who will help them with their problems so that they feel more confident.

 My child is feeling nervous about seeing a psychologist.
 What should I do?